willastro/ENIIGMA-fitting-tool/doc/index.rst

 If you use ENIIGMA code in your work, please cite Rocha et al. (in prep).

-Citing ENIIGMA
+Contact
 ------------

-If you have questions or concerns regarding the code, please open an issue at https://github.com/willastro/ENIIGMA-code/issues.
+If you have questions or concerns regarding the code, please open an issue at https://github.com/willastro/ENIIGMA-code/issues or send an email to willrobsonastro@gmail.com.

 The ENIIGMA team
 ----------------

-* Will Rocha (willrobsonastro@gmail.com)
+* Will Rocha
 * Giulia Perotti
 * Lars E. Kristensen
 * Jes K. Jørgensen